salsita/bunny-migrate/README.md

 messages to) will take it from there.
 The end result is that the user's request for data bulk edit is processed and the data is updated accordingly in the DB (and pushed to 3rd party services as well).

-Now let's assume you have RabbitMQ installed on your production  machine `machine`, user `user` and password `password` created, with access to the RabbitMQ vhost `vhost`.
+Now let's assume you have RabbitMQ installed on your production  machine `machine`, user `user` with password `password` created, with access to the RabbitMQ vhost `vhost`.
 (Also, you have `bunny-migrate` tool installed. ;-))

 First of all, since we'll be using only the above described RabbitMQ installation in our example,